evalplus/repoqa/README.md

 ## 🏁 Search Needle Function (SNF)

 Search Needle Function is the first RepoQA task which aims to practice LLMs' ability of **long-context code understanding and retrieval**.
-Its real-life application is to perform precise code search from user intent rather than simple keyword match.
+Its corresponding real-life application is to perform precise code search from user intent rather than simple keyword match.

 > [!Important]
 >
-> There is 500 tests (5 programming langauges x 10 repositories x 10 needle functions) where an LLM is given:
+> SNF includes 500 tests (5 programming languages x 10 repositories x 10 needle functions) where an LLM is given:
 > 1. A large code context sorted in file dependency
-> 2. A natural-language description of the needle function without revealing keywords like funciton/variable names
+> 2. A NL description of the needle function without revealing keywords like function names
 > 3. An instruction to retrieve the described function
 >
-> The LLM is expected search for the described function by repeating it.
 > The evaluator passes a test if the searched function is syntactically closest to the ground-truth compared against
-> other functions (systematically parsed by `treesitter`) and the similarity is greater than a user defined threshould (by default 0.8).
+> other functions (systematically parsed by `treesitter`) and the similarity is greater than a user defined threshold (by default 0.8).

 You can run the SNF evaluation using various backends.